-Press the respective switch to turn the lamps on/ off.
+Press the button to switch the lamps on and off.

-Fog lamps
+Fog lamps\

 The parking lamps or low beams must be switched on for the fog lamps to operate.
 The green indicator lamp lights up when the fog lamps are switched on.